 7. Brown bag lunches

-This tradition offers workers a chance to sit and eat their lunch while enjoying an interesting presentation.
+This traditional game for team building offers workers a chance to sit and eat their lunch while enjoying an interesting presentation.
 Expert speakers can introduce topics related to work (in which case the program should be on the clock) or they can offer purely recreational topics.
 These events can additionally include randomized seating and discussion groups so as to build new connections between coworkers.

 8. Perfect square